Daniel J. Frey

 Humans come in two varieties.

-Those that do believe in sharing are painted with the derogatory slang as takers.
+Those who believe in sharing are labeled as takers with derogatory slang.

 We share to lessen the burden of the heart, mind, and spirit.

-Those that don’t want to share have isolated themselves from the world as well as their own existence.
+Those who don't want to share have isolated themselves from the world as well as their own existence.

 It is fear that keeps too many of us from reaching out and saying I'm in trouble.